matsaleh13/allok8or/doc/dev-log.md

   - Got some help for this in the [Clang docs](http://clang.llvm.org/docs/AttributeReference.html#format-gnu-format).
   - Led there by this SO thread [Correcting “format string is not a string literal” warning](https://stackoverflow.com/questions/36120717/correcting-format-string-is-not-a-string-literal-warning).
   - However, none of that advice actually fixed *my* error.
-  - The most common advice is to pass the string variable through "%s", but that doesn't help me, becuase in my case the variable *is* a format string.
+  - The most common advice is to pass the string variable through "%s", but that doesn't help me, because in my case the variable *is* a format string.
   - Ended up working around the issue with a local #pragma ignore:

     ```c++